microsoft/psi-samples/Samples/SimpleVoiceActivityDetector/README.md

 # Simple Voice Activity Detector

-This sample... [overview of the sample and its goals].
+This sample provides a very simple example of _voice activity detection_: given an audio stream emitted by a microphone, it computes a boolean signal representing whether or not the audio contains voiced speech.
+The primary purpose of this sample is to walk you through a basic example of a \\psi application, and introduce some of the basic concepts around instantiating components, wiring them together, persisting data, replaying from data stores, and tuning your applications.
 It's important to note that this sample represents a very simple, naive approach to implementing voice activy detection, and is meant only to be a good illustrator of several important concepts in \\psi.
 For best results, we recommend using a headset microphone when running, testing, and tuning the sample code in your own environment.

 The sample includes the following aspects:
-1. Instantiating a microphone component,
+1. Setting up a basic application pipeline,
-2. Extracting acoustic features from the microphone's audio stream,
+2. Instantiating and connecting microphone and acoustic feature extractor components,
+3. Executing a live pipeline and persisting results to disk,
+4. Visualizing the results in the PsiStudio tool,
-3. Using stream operators to compute voice activity over the extracted acoustic features,
+5. Using stream operators to compute and filter a voice activity stream, and
-4. Filtering the voice activity stream by aggregating over historical buffers, and
-5. Persisting all results to stores for visualization and tuning.

-In this walkthrough, we will Running live, collecting data, and visualizing in PsiStudio.
-We will then walkthrough how to make a simple code change that allows you to __replay__ the application from previously persisted data, rather than live, which is extremely useful for tuning our applications.
+6. Replaying from persisted data and visualizing results again to iteratively tune the application.

-Following these instructions step-by-step, you will end up constructing the sample from scratch, and learning about these concepts in the process.
-We recommend before perusing this walkthrough to read the [Brief Introduction](https://github.com/microsoft/psi/wiki/Brief-Introduction) tutorial, which introduces some of the main concepts in \\psi.
+Following these instructions step-by-step, you will end up constructing the sample from scratch, learning several important concepts along the way.
+We recommend before perusing this walkthrough to read the [Brief Introduction](https://github.com/microsoft/psi/wiki/Brief-Introduction) tutorial, which introduces some of the fundamental aspects of \\psi.

 ## Setting up the project

-This sample works on both Windows and Linux.

-We begin by creating a new C# Console App project, targeting the .NET Framework 4.7.2, and we add the following nuget packages:
+This sample runs on both Windows and Linux.
+Let's begin by creating a simple .NET Core console app (In Visual Studio: _File -> New Project -> Visual C# -> Console App (.NET Core)_)

+We'll add the following [NuGet packages](https://github.com/microsoft/psi/wiki/List-of-NuGet-Packages):
 - `Microsoft.Psi.Runtime`: provides core \\psi infrastructure
 - `Microsoft.Psi.Audio.[Windows/Linux]`: provides audio components and APIs (choose the one that corresponds to your OS)

-Let's create a C# Console App .NET Core (in Visual Studio, the steps are...).

-NuGet packages we need: Microsoft.Psi.Runtime.
-Contains most of the core bits of the psi infrastructure.
-	Microsoft.Psi.Audio.Windows/Linux.
-It contains...
-	To know which NuGet packages you might need for your own apps, refer to the documentation here.

 ## Setting up the application pipeline